 Monitoring Party: Forest Service and Project partner implementing the project.
-Initials: Date:

-Mitigation Measure BIO-WILD-3: Hardwood snags - Unless a hazard to a road, trail, or facility, retain all hard woods snags (larger than 16 inches diameter at breast height), legacy, and old-growth trees and other snags.

-Responsible Party: FS Wildlife Biologist, project partners, and project contractors

-Monitoring Party: Forest Service and Project partner implementing the project.

-Mitigation Measure BIO-WILD-4: Downed Logs - Unless a hazard to a road, trail, or facility, where available retain an average of 5 to 8 downed logs per acre in uplands and 4 to 6 downed logs per acre in riparian areas of the largest size class (larger than 20 inches diameter at breast height, over 10 feet in length), or to specifications needed to meet plan requirements.
+Initials: Date: Mitigation Measure BIO-WILD-3: Hardwood snags - Unless a hazard to a road, trail, or facility, retain all hardwood snags (larger than 16 inches diameter at breast height), legacy, and old-growth trees and other snags.
+Schedule: During project implementation Responsible Party: FS Wildlife Biologist, project partners, and project contractors Verification of Compliance: Monitoring Party: Forest Service and Project partner implementing the project.
+Initials: Date: Mitigation Measure BIO-WILD-4: Downed Logs - Unless a hazard to a road, trail, or facility, where available retain an average of 5 to 8 downed logs per acre in uplands and 4 to 6 downed logs per acre in riparian areas of the largest size class (larger than 20 inches diameter at breast height, over 10 feet in length) or to specifications needed to meet plan requirements.
 Preference is to retain logs within riparian areas and away from roads.
 Numbers of downed logs can vary on any particular acre and should be an average for the landscape or treatment area.

-Responsible Party: FS Wildlife Biologist, project partners, and project contractors

-Monitoring Party: Forest Service and Project partner implementing the project.
-Initials:

-Mitigation Measure BIO-WILD-5: Bald Eagle: Hazard trees located within 0.25 mile of active bald eagle territory will be evaluated by a biologist prior to felling to establish whether they contain nests or are important pilot or perch trees.
+Schedule: During project implementation Responsible Party: FS Wildlife Biologist, project partners, and project contractors Verification of Compliance: Monitoring Party: Forest Service and Project partner implementing the project.
+Initials: Date: Mitigation Measure BIO-WILD-5: Bald Eagle: Hazard trees located within 0.25 mile of active bald eagle territory will be evaluated by a biologist prior to felling to establish whether they contain nests or are important pilot or perch trees.
 If a hazard tree contains a nest, or is an important pilot tree, it will not be felled between January 1 and August 31 unless it is an immediate threat to human safety.
 No project actions that result in loud or continuous noise above ambient levels within 0.5 mile of an active bald eagle nest will occur from January 1 through August 31 or an occupied bald eagle winter roost from November through March 1.

-Responsible Party: FS Wildlife Biologist, project partners, and project contractors

-Monitoring Party: Forest Service and Project partner implementing the project.
+Schedule: Prior to project implementation Responsible Party: FS Wildlife Biologist, project partners, and project contractors Verification of Compliance: Verification of Compliance : Monitoring Party: Forest Service and Project partner implementing the project.
+Initials: Date: